 The GPS track takes the bypass route.
 If you want to attempt Widow Maker, stay to the right.

-Straight takes you to the end of the trail.
+Straight is the bypass to Widow Makers takes you above the obstacle so you can drop back down and check it out.
 Right takes you down to the top of Widow Maker.

 Widow Maker is one of the named obstacles on the trail.
 This obstacle has caused many rollovers and is something to take seriously.
 Large tires, lockers, lots of horsepower, and a longer wheelbase will help you greatly.